 If you want a little romance on your vacation, The Le Village Buffet is just what you need.
 This buffet features Paris-inspired dishes in a romantic French village setting with your choice of outdoor seating or cozy indoor seating by the fireplace.
 Don’t miss dishes include truffle mac and cheese, penne alla puttanesca, and delicate crepes with customizable fillings.
 If you prefer good old-fashioned American grub, the massive soup and salad bar, prime rib, and snow crab legs will fit the bill nicely.

-These Buffets Require a Buffet of Buffets Upgrade:
+Requires a Buffet of Buffets Upgrade:

 Caesars Palace: Bacchanal Buffet